-Entry requirements do vary at the British universities that have appointed Across The Pond to represent them.
+Entry requirements do vary at the British universities that have appointed Across the Pond to represent them.
 The below is a guide to the minimum entry requirements.
-If you are unsure, simply contact one our UK Study Experts to find out more.
+If you are unsure, simply contact one of our UK Study Experts to find out more.

 Undergraduate degrees in England, Scotland, Wales & Northern Ireland